ROBERT SIEGEL, Host:

-Mr. TOM LIBERTI (Chief, Bureau of HIV/AIDS): Over the last several months in the latter parts of this recession, we have been averaging over 350 patients a month coming forward for assistance.
+TOM LIBERTI: Over the last several months in the latter parts of this recession, we have been averaging over 350 patients a month coming forward for assistance.

 WILSON: There are about a million and a half unemployed in the state, adding to an already large uninsured population of more than three million.
 The economic crunch, Liberti notes, has occurred in the middle of a federal government push for states to test millions of people for HIV and get people into treatment early.